Mountain Woodland Consultancy Services

 Building from the survey of existing fragments we can help identify the scope for mountain woodland in your nature restoration project

-We are happy to collect seed of any native species.
+With the necessary consents, we are happy to collect seed or cuttings of any native species.
 Get in touch to request a collection for your tree nursery.

 Mountain Woodland

-Defining mountain woodland is surprisingly tricky.
-We used to define mountain woodland as all trees and shrubs growing above 400 m asl; however, further north and west across Scotland the climatic conditions mean that traditional montane species and growth forms occur at lower altitudes.
+Defining mountain woodland is surprisingly tricky - a cause of debate in Scotland and beyond.
+In Scotland, mountain woodland is sometimes defined as all trees and shrubs growing above 400 m asl; however, in northern and western areas climatic conditions mean that traditional montane species and growth forms occur at lower altitudes.
 Perhaps the best approach is to recognise mountain woodland as the broad ecotone above the timberline (the maximum altitude at which upright single-stemmed trees occur).

 What is mountain woodland?